sp_statistics (Transact-SQL)

 Arguments

-Specifies the table used to return catalog information. table_name is sysname, with no default.
-Wildcard pattern matching is not supported.
+Specifies the table used to return catalog information. @table_name is sysname, with no default.
+Wildcard pattern matching isn't supported.

-Is the name of the table owner of the table used to return catalog information. table_owner is sysname, with a default of NULL.
-Wildcard pattern matching is not supported.
-If owner is not specified, the default table visibility rules of the underlying DBMS apply.
+The name of the table owner of the table used to return catalog information. @table_owner is sysname, with a default of NULL.
+Wildcard pattern matching isn't supported.
+If owner isn't specified, the default table visibility rules of the underlying database management system (DBMS) apply.

 In SQL Server, if the current user owns a table with the specified name, the indexes of that table are returned.
-If owner is not specified and the current user does not own a table with the specified name, this procedure looks for a table with the specified name owned by the database owner.
+If owner isn't specified and the current user doesn't own a table with the specified name, this procedure looks for a table with the specified name owned by the database owner.
 If one exists, the indexes of that table are returned.

-Is the name of the table qualifier. qualifier is sysname, with a default of NULL.
-Various DBMS products support three-part naming for tables (_qualifier_**.**_owner_**.**_name_).
+The name of the table qualifier. @table_qualifier is sysname, with a default of NULL.
+Various DBMS products support three-part naming for tables (<qualifier>.<owner>.<name>).
 In SQL Server, this parameter represents the database name.
 In some products, it represents the server name of the table's database environment.

-Is the index name. index_name is sysname, with a default of %.
+The index name. @index_name is sysname, with a default of %.
 Wildcard pattern matching is supported.

 [ @is_unique = ] 'is_unique'

-Is whether only unique indexes (if Y) are to be returned. is_unique is char(1), with a default of N.
+Whether only unique indexes (if Y) are to be returned. @is_unique is char(1), with a default of empty string.

 [ @accuracy = ] 'accuracy'

-Is the level of cardinality and page accuracy for statistics. accuracy is char(1), with a default of Q. Specify E to make sure that statistics are updated so that cardinality and pages are accurate.
+The level of cardinality and page accuracy for statistics. @accuracy is char(1), with a default of Q. Specify E to make sure that statistics are updated so that cardinality and pages are accurate.

-The value Q (SQL_QUICK) asks the driver to retrieve the cardinality and pages only if they are readily available from the server.
-In this case, the driver does not ensure that the values are current.
-Applications that are written to the Open Group standard will always get SQL_QUICK behavior from ODBC 3.x-compliant drivers.
+• Q (SQL_QUICK) asks the driver to retrieve the cardinality and pages, only if they're readily available from the server.
+In this case, the driver doesn't ensure that the values are current.
+Applications that are written to the Open Group standard always get SQL_QUICK behavior from ODBC 3.x-compliant drivers.

 Column name Data type Description